npm all the things!

 - How about using it to store code you find yourself writing time and time again?
 Like utility functions?
 Or custom test matchers?

-- The todomvc examples examples (well, Backbone is the only one I’ve looked at properly so far) use a module just to store the CSS.
+- The todomvc examples (well, Backbone is the only one I’ve looked at properly so far) use a module just to store the CSS.
 What reusable data could you store in a package?

 - When you think modular, think small, think tiny.
 Sindre Sorhus is a prolific package author and advocates one-modules in this Github comment